 Unfortunately, reports suggest that this may have been an event that was foreshadowed by a former employee of OceanGate.
 Mr David Lochridge, a former employee of the company, is said to have previously voiced concerns about the submarine’s ability to travel to the depths required to visit the Titanic.

-This incident underscores the potential legal repercussions that can surface when workplace safety considerations are sidelined.
+This incident underscores the potential legal repercussions that can arise when workplace safety considerations are overlooked, often resulting in litigation and dispute resolution proceedings.
 In Australia, all Persons Conducting a Business or Undertaking (PCBU) have an obligation to ensure the health and safety of workers and other persons whilst working.
 A failure to adhere to these obligations under the Act can invite serious legal consequences and financial sanctions.

 The obligations to ensure health and safety in the workplace extend to company officers and employees in the company.
 Those individuals can be personally liable for safety-related incidents and may be personally prosecuted by the regulator.
 If a person is found to be grossly negligent or reckless as to the risks to an individual of death or serious injury or illness they may be subject to financial sanctions and even imprisonment.